gyzerok/elm-outdated/README.md

 ### Usage

-Just run `elm-outdated` in your project directory where `elm-package.json` is located.
+Just run `elm-outdated` in your project directory where `elm.json` or `elm-package.json` is located.

 ### Example